n0tnull/Adebar-wiki/Usage.md

   * `./adebar-cli moto` to create the scripts in `$STORAGE_BASE/moto`
   * `./adebar-cli htc _20141101` to create them in `$STORAGE_BASE/htc_20141101`

+Calling `adebar-cli` without specifying a parameter will cause it to tell you its syntax – and list available configuration files you have created in the `config/` directory.

 ## Exit codes
 * 1: Syntax error (missing or wrong arguments when calling the script)